jjcapellan/SIXDB/README.md

 * Simple and flexible methods to perform CRUD operations.
 * Insertion operations allow several entries to be entered at the same time.
 * Update operations accept [functions as value](#Using-functions) to modify the current value of the record.
 * Lightweight.
-SIDB takes less than 30Kb minified and less than 5Kb compressed with gzip.
+SIXDB takes less than 30Kb minified and less than 5Kb compressed with gzip.
 * Default errorCallback in all methods.
 ErrorCallback parameter is optional.
 * Complete documentation with examples.